skip to Main Content

 KPI:

-Key Performance Indicator, a pre-defined performance measurement that will evaluate the success of an advertising campaign.
-Examples include Impressions, Views, CTR, Cost per Unique.
+A key Performance Indicator is a pre-defined performance measurement that will evaluate the success of an advertising campaign.
+Examples include Impressions, Views, CTR, and Cost per Unique.

 N